 PhD Studentships in the School of Languages and Social Sciences

-The School of Languages and Social Sciences (LSS) invites applications for two fully-funded and one fees-only PhD studentship from strong candidates in any of the research areas covered by the School.
-The studentships are for full-time study over three years, commencing in October 2017.
+The School of Languages and Social Sciences (LSS) invites applications for a fully-funded PhD studentship from strong candidates in any of the research areas covered by the School.
+The studentship is for full-time study over three years, commencing in October 2018.

-LSS is a multi-disciplinary research-focused School which brings together researchers in the areas of Languages (French, German, Spanish), Translation Studies, Politics and International Relations, Sociology and Policy, and English Language.
+LSS is a multi-disciplinary research-focused School which brings together researchers in the areas of Languages (French, German, Spanish), Translation Studies, Politics and International Relations, Sociology and Policy, and English.
 Further information on the School’s research areas can be found here.

-All candidates will initially be considered for the fully-funded studentships.
-An additional fees-only bursary will be available for a candidate who is not successful for a fully-funded award.
+Two additional fees-only bursaries will be available for candidates who are not successful for the fully-funded award.

-Will be provided to the successful applicant to cover the Home/EU fees rate (£4,195 in academic year 2017/8) plus a maintenance grant at the standard AHRC/ESRC rate (currently £14,553) with the corresponding standard increases in subsequent years.
-Applicants from outside the EU may apply for these studentships but will need to pay the difference between the ‘Home/EU’ and the ‘Overseas’ tuition fees (Overseas tuition fees are currently £13,050 in academic year 2017/8 so the difference to pay will be in the region of £8,855 per year).
+Will be provided to the successful applicant to cover the Home/EU fees rate (£4,260 in academic year 2018/19) plus a maintenance grant at the standard AHRC/ESRC rate (currently £14,777) with the corresponding standard increases in subsequent years.
+Applicants from outside the EU may apply for these studentships but will need to pay the difference between the ‘Home/EU’ and the ‘Overseas’ tuition fees (Overseas tuition fees are £13,350 in academic year 2018/9 so the difference to pay will be in the region of £9,090 per year).

 The successful applicant should have a first class or good upper second class honours degree or equivalent qualification in a relevant subject area.
 They should have, or be near to completing, a postgraduate qualification such as a Masters or equivalent.
 An overall merit grade with merit in the dissertation is normally required.